Guide to Using the pgvector PostgreSQL Extension in ServBay

 ,m

-have a significant impact on index performance and recall.
-Choose appropriate values based on your data and query patterns, and consider experimentation.
-Refer to the official pgvector documentation for detailed parameter explanations and tuning advice.
+) greatly influence performance and recall rates.
+Finding the right values requires understanding your data and query patterns, and may require experimentation.
+See the official pgvector documentation for more details and tuning advice.

 pgvector

-provides a range of operators for computing the distance between vectors, enabling similarity searches.
-The most common distance operators include:
+offers a range of operators to calculate distances between vectors, enabling similarity searches.
+Common operators include:

 <->

-: L2 distance (Euclidean distance).
-Commonly used to measure linear distance between vectors.<#>
+: L2 distance (Euclidean distance), measuring straight-line distance between vectors.<#>

 : Cosine distance (1 - cosine similarity